seamless-medley/medley/packages/node-medley/README.md

 Create a new instance of the `Queue` class, an optional `tracks` is an array of tracks to initially fill the queue.

-The `Queue` class is dead simple, if you need more control over your tracks list, you must manage the list by yourself and provide a track when the `Medley` object requires one, see [enqueueNext event](#enqueuenextdone)
+The `Queue` class is straightforward, For more control over your tracks list, manage it manually and provide a track when the `Medley` object requires one, see [enqueueNext event](#enqueuenextdone)

 **Methods**

 ### `add(track)`
 Add a track to the queue, see [TrackInfo](#trackinfo)
 ### `add(tracks)`
-Add list of tracks to the queue, see [TrackInfo](#trackinfo)
+Add a list of tracks to the queue, see [TrackInfo](#trackinfo)

 ### `insert(index, track)`
 ### `insert(index, tracks)`